-- 3. The risk assessment is to consider events in Pt 7.
-Ch 5 101.
-6 of Rules for the Classification of Steel Ships and he following events as a minimum. - (1) Damage to the primary structure due to extreme weather, impact and collision, dropped objects, helicopter collision, exposure to unsuitably cold temperature, exposure to high radiant heat - (2) Loss of primary liquid containment(for a duration to be determined based on an approved contingency plan) - (3) Leakage of liquefied gas - (4) Release of flammable or toxic gas - (5) Roll-over - (6) Loss of stability - (7) Loss of any single component in the station keeping and mooring system - (8) Loss of ability to offload liquefied gas or discharge gas ashore - (9) Loss of electrical power - 4.
+- (2) Fire and explosion - (3) Loss of primary liquid containment(for a duration to be determined based on an approved contingency plan) - (4) Leakage of liquefied gas - (5) Release of flammable or toxic gas - (6) Roll-over - (7) Loss of stability - (8) Loss of any single component in the station keeping and mooring system - (9) Loss of ability to offload liquefied gas or discharge gas ashore - (10) Loss of any one critical component in the process system - (11) Loss of electrical power - 4.
 The identified risk control options(prevention and mitigation measures) deemed necessary to be implemented should be considered part of the design basis of the unit. - 5.
 Approval process of Risk-based design is to comply with Guidance for Approval of Risk-based Ship Design.